Find a Recipe!

 • Take the top side of the parchment and tuck it in against the log to make a fold.
 Use a bench scraper to press along the fold and even out the log of the dough into a smooth cylinder.

 • Chill the dough until completely firm, at least 1 hour and up to 3 days.
-(If you are storing the dough in the refrigerator for more than a few hours, put the dough in a sealed bag.)
+(If you are storing the dough in the refrigerator for more than a few hours, put it in a sealed bag.)

 • Heat oven to 375F.
-Line baking trays with parchment paper.
+Line baking sheets with parchment paper.

 • Slice the cookies 1/4 inch thick.
 Bake for 10-12 minutes.
 Then rest the cookies on the tray for 5 minutes before moving them to a cooling rack.